 Tripod

-You don’t have to have a tripod to take great sunset photos, but if you want to carry on shooting after the sun has sunk below the horizon and the colors start to deep to dark blue, your shutter speed is going to drop.
+You don’t have to have a tripod to take great sunset photos, but if you want to carry on photographing after the sun has sunk below the horizon, when the colors start to deep to dark blue, your shutter speed will drop.

-If your shutter speed falls below 1/60, a tripod is very handy as you can carry on photographing without risking blur from camera shake.
+When photographing with a shutter speed below 1/60 most of us need a tripod to carry on photographing in low light without risking blur from camera shake.

 Graduated neutral density filter

-A graduated neutral density filter is ideal for sunset photography.
-Because it’s dark at the top and fades to clear part way down, it will allow you to capture a darker sky without darkening the land too much.
-This in turn helps you to capture more vivid colors.
+A graduated neutral density filter is ideal for sunset photography to avoid blowing out the sky.
+It’s dark at the top and fades to clear part way down, allowing you to capture a darker sky without darkening the land too much.
+This in turn helps you to capture beautifully saturated colors of sunset.

 2. Clean your lens